Zinc Foods: 5 Good Sources of The Master Mineral

-Zinc is an extremely important mineral for testosterone and thyroid hormone production, studies constantly show how deficiency can slash the levels of total and -free testosterone, as well as T3 and T4 thyroid hormones, restoration of zinc is able to rapidly restore these crucial hormones.
+Zinc is an extremely important mineral for testosterone and thyroid hormone production, studies constantly show how a deficiency can slash the levels of total and -free testosterone, as well as T3 and T4 thyroid hormones, restoration of zinc, is able to rapidly restore these crucial hormones.

-The RDA for zinc is set to around 15mg/day for normal sized male, this is relatively easy to get from foods, and can also be supplemented in highly bio-available form of zinc piliconate.
+The RDA for zinc is set to around 15mg/day for a normal sized male, this is relatively easy to get from foods, and can also be supplemented with.
 Athletes should definitely be consuming more zinc than the RDA as it evaporates through the sweat.

 Another worthwhile mention is that correcting a zinc deficiency is much easier to do with animal based zinc rather than plant-based, as animal sources are much denser in the mineral and also because the zinc from animal sources is better assimilated by the body.

-That’s for the intro, here’s your 5 best high zinc foods:
+That’s for the intro, here are your 5 best high zinc foods: